What we believe

 We're campaigning to:

-make sure benefits assessments are conducted sensitively and by assessors who understand Parkinson's, so that people get the right support first time
+- Make sure benefits assessments are conducted sensitively and by assessors who understand Parkinson's, so that people get the right support the first time round.

 Need help?
 Want to get involved?